25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 coastal gallery wall decor

-Most van walls are just boring gray fuzz or fake wood.
+Most van walls are boring gray fuzz or fake wood.
 A seaside art gallery is the best way to fix that and make the rig feel like yours.
 It adds that nautical charm without taking up any floor space.

-Just do yourself a huge favor: stick to lightweight frames.
+Do yourself a huge favor: stick to lightweight frames.
 I learned the hard way that heavy glass and potholes are a bad mix.
 You don’t want to be picking shards out of your bedsheets.

 Mix some cool vintage shell drawings with photos you took on the road.
 If you aren’t a photographer, take a look at these Deep Sea Silhouettes.
 They add a classy coral look that fits right in.
-Keep everything in soft oceanic color palettes, and suddenly your rolling metal box feels a lot more like a beach cottage.

 Hidden Storage Benches